 Let’s be honest: if the scanner is a pain to set up and use, your box of films might just end up back in the closet.
 A DIY project should be fun, not frustrating.
 The best home scanners are designed with the user in mind, featuring clear instructions, straightforward software, and a simple film-loading process.
 Some models even automate most of the work for you.
 Before you commit, read reviews or watch video tutorials to get a sense of the user experience.
 A complicated machine with a steep learning curve can quickly turn your exciting project into a chore.
 The goal is to spend your time enjoying your memories, not troubleshooting equipment.

-Built-in Editing Tools
+The Convenience of Built-in Editing

 Once your film is scanned, you might want to make a few tweaks.
 Maybe you want to trim out the part where the camera was pointed at the ground or adjust the brightness on a scene that was filmed indoors.
 Some scanners come bundled with basic editing software that lets you perform these simple tasks.
 However, these built-in tools can be quite limited.
 For more advanced edits, you’ll likely need to invest in separate video editing software, which comes with its own cost and learning curve.
 Considering what you want to do with your movies after they're digitized will help you decide if a scanner's included software is enough for your digital media project.